masasam/emacs-easy-hugo/README.md

 ![easy-hugo11](image/easy-hugo11.png)

-Well then it will be completed in one one more pen
+Well then it will be completed in one more pen

 ![easy-hugo13](image/easy-hugo13.png)